matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ## :star: Facade Pattern

-- A facade provides a simple interface for a larger body of complicated code.
+- A facade provides a simple interface for a larger body of complicated code
-- Multiple systems can and work together behind a facade, however the user will see only the simple interface.
+- Multiple systems can and work together behind a facade, however the user will see only the simple interface

 ### Code in Java to download URL